Love your local lav

 “The money ‘saved’ closing public toilets down is a false economy when you take into account the impact on everyday lives and local businesses,” continued Kevin, “It is often the most vulnerable in society who are affected by closures and with the population expanding, the demand for public toilets will only increase.
 With both the industry and the public’s help we can help raise awareness and show local councils how valued their toilet facilities really are.”

-The CIPHE is therefore launching its ‘Love your local lav’ campaign to raise awareness of the importance of public lavatories.
-On the run up to world toilet day on the 19thof November we’ll be highlighting the plight of the public loo through articles, blogs and social media and we are hoping for your support too.
+The CIPHE is therefore using its ‘Love your local lav’ campaign to raise awareness of the importance of public lavatories.

 We are asking the plumbing industry and the public to help spread the word via social media.
 Either share the CIPHE’s posts or create your own by using the hashtag #LoveYourLocalLav and #SaveTheLoo.
 We’d love to see posts explaining why your local public facilities make a difference to you.
 Don’t forget to tag in your local council too!